KongSKE/Math-Master-Game/README.md

 - If other player choose to player this game, game will start.
 ![image](https://user-images.githubusercontent.com/25238368/39966945-fdae29d4-56dd-11e8-858d-6a2fead1f454.png)

+- Play by input the result on input box if it correct player score will increase.
+When game is end player who have more score will win the game.

 4. In QuestionIs game.

 - 10 questions for one game.
 ![image](https://user-images.githubusercontent.com/25238368/39967005-cd905db6-56de-11e8-898d-8a008e76c9e4.png)

+- Play by input number in empty box and press enter.
+Player will get score when it correct.

 5. In MakeIt24 game.
 - 5 questions for one game.
 ![image](https://user-images.githubusercontent.com/25238368/39967069-9dcabbb6-56df-11e8-9ff0-6523288eec60.png)

+- Play by press on number or operation until player use all number game will calculate player result if it correct player will get score.

 6. In Scoreboard.